 When navigating a company's website looking for support, how often have you been given the option to "live chat" with a customer support representative as an alternative to calling a 1-800 number?

 Big companies like Verizon, Comcast, and many others have been offering live chat support for a few years now and for 53% of customers chat – also known as “instant messaging” – is preferred.
 Who wants to wait on hold for 20 minutes to speak with a support representative, anymore?

 Instant messaging is a better way for companies to communicate with customers, but customers aren’t the only ones who can benefit from live chat.
 Marketers too can see a huge increase in leads and sales.

-Drift, a Boston-based startup, is trying to revolutionize the sales and marketing world with "Messaging" (a.k.a live chat) technology.
+Drift, a Boston-based company, is trying to revolutionize the sales and marketing world with "Messaging" (a.k.a live chat) technology.

 Its product offers marketers and sales representatives the ability to chat instantly with website visitors and even helps identify anonymous site visitors.
 The team has gone as far as building chatbots which they believe will one day replace lead forms.